|

 I am an astrophysicist at the School of

-Physics at the University of Sydney where I am part of the Stellar
+Physics at the University of New South Wales where I am

 To contact me see my contact details.